 No, forget about that:

 The 1.5-pound four-fluke folding anchor from Seattle Sports is best used in calm seas and with kayaks of a more compact size.
-It is not often for kayak anchors to come with a line that is so long, so the fact that this one does is very astounding.
+It is not often for kayak anchors to come with a kayak anchor line storage that is so long, so the fact that this one does is very astounding.
 The braided polypropylene rope that comes with it is fifty feet in length.
 In addition to that, it is vividly colored so that it may be seen more quickly.
 You will also get two carabiners, a drawstring storage bag – however, not a cushioned one – and a ring fitting that enables you to choose between installation on the bow and the stern depending on the requirements of the situation.
 The adaptability of the anchor is enhanced as a result of the latter.
 However, the length of the 50-foot rope will be reduced if it is run along with the kayak while it is being anchored.

 This Seattle Sports anchor has a reasonable price point and a variety of mounting choices, making it a possible option for short, lightweight, and inflatable kayaks, particularly in conditions that are not too turbulent.